itzg/docker-minecraft-server/docs/versions/minecraft.md

 - LATEST (the default)
 - SNAPSHOT
-- or a specific version, such as "1.7.9"
+- a specific version, such as "1.7.9"
+- or an alpha and beta version, such as "b1.7.3" (server download might not exist)

 For example, to use the latest snapshot: